 The role of real estate agents, builders, and developers in the partnership will be as the contractors, marketers, and when appropriate, as financial partners.
 In particular, real estate agents play a vital role in a housing partnership that involves informing builders, the city, and ERDA on the preferences of buyers.
-The secondary role of real estate includes marketing new housing, or rehabilitated homes, to potential residents, and working with employers to match recruits with housing that fits employees' needs.
+The secondary role of real estate includes marketing new or rehabilitated housing to potential residents, and working with employers to match recruits with housing that fits employees' needs.